GitPeng/GitPeng.github.io/_posts/2014-12-07-Watch-App-Dev-Weekly-Issue-3.md

 ### [Convenience — Apple Watch's killer feature](http://www.imore.com/convenience-apple-watchs-killer-feature)

-Highly recommded article to analyze how iWatch is going to win as wearable device.
+Highly recommended article to analyze how iWatch is going to win as wearable device.

 ## From the author